latest covid news:

 In New Zealand, having a COVID-19 vaccine is voluntary and vaccines will not be forcibly administered.

-However, if you work in managed isolation and quarantine (MIQ) facilities or other government high-risk border settings receiving the vaccine is a requirement of the job.
+However, if you work in managed isolation and quarantine (MIQ) facilities or other government high-risk border settings. receiving the vaccine is a requirement of the job.
 The roles of Teachers and Medical and Aged Care Workers have now been mandated by the Government as being required to be performed by vaccinated personnel only.

 Can my employer make me take my annual leave when we are in lockdown